Sign in to access your Salford customer account, or see our other accounts.

 Who can make a request to the Neurodevelopmental Assessment Pathway?

-So that a clear understanding of the child or young person’s strengths and needs are gathered, a professional who knows the child and family well is best placed to complete the request for assessment.
+So that a clear understanding of the child or young person’s strengths and needs are gathered, a professional who knows the child and family well is best placed to complete the request for an assessment.
 This is most often a key professional from a child/young persons’ setting.

 All requests will need the referrer to have gathered the holistic picture of the child or young person as set out in the online referral form.
 Please see the example forms on this page for information that will need to be included.